TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 - A stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of tech-debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
-Specially if scalability was not important for some services and thus their architecture was not focused on that.
+Specially if scalability was not important for some services previously, and thus their architecture was not focused on that.
 - Our company is not yet ready to fully automated CI/CD pipelines, and we have some manual QA testing, and some teams keep detecting in their retrospectives that there is a problem there, needing additional environments or just evolving the pipelines and training the team to help them automate those tests.